"What a little ice cream can do for Washington!"

 "He who hesitates is lost!"

-He would always say Hoppla, hoppla, reiter.
+When I was little, Dad used to bounce me on his knee and sing the German folk song, He would always say Hoppla, hoppla, reiter.
 When it came to the word, "plumps!" (he'd say, "bluuuum!") he would drop his knees to make a slide, and I would go sliding down to the floor, laughing.

 On any phone call, he had a very particular valediction that I can hear in my head right now. (musically) "mmhmm, byebye."
 He would catch himself and back up to make sure he said it if it seemed like the call was ending before he was able to.
 He had a similarly musical "Hello, hello, helloooooo!" greeting.